openmas-ai/openmas/src/openmas/communication/README.md

 For details, see the [MCP Documentation](../../docs/communication.md#message-channel-protocol-mcp).

-## Best Practices for Plugin Developers
+## Best Practices for Extension Developers

 1. **Clear Documentation**: Document your communicator's configuration options, constraints, and use cases.
 2. **Comprehensive Testing**: Thoroughly test your communicator in isolation and integrated with OpenMAS.